akraskovsky/ft_printf/README.md

 At least the following conversions must be realised: c, s, p, d, i, o, u, x, X, f with flags hh, h, l, ll L.<br>
 The minimum field width and precision should be processed as well as it is made in original function.
 <hr>
 This is very brief introduction.
-The full definition is subject of School provacy.
+The full task definition is subject of School privacy.